danielsGitStuff/mel/miniserver/README.md

 Stuff that lives in the secret folder must not (under any circumstances) be published or checked into your git.
 Content explained:
 - folder "files": contains binaries that the server offers.
 Compiled jars/apks go here
-- folder "secret": your secret stuff, passwords, signing keys etc
+- folder "secret": your secret stuff, passwords, signing keys etc - !!!YOU MUST NOT SHARE THIS FOLDER!!!
   - secret.properties: central config file, contains passwords
   - folder "http": certificates for the http server
   - folder "socket": certificates for sockets (the Mel apps use these)